Tutorial | Create a Custom Products Catalog App with the CLI

 3. Delete your app from the site.

-4. Open your app’s dashboard in the Dev Center.
+4. Open your app’s dashboard in the Custom Apps page.

 5. Select Test Your App > Dashboard.
 Select your test site in the Site Selector.
 Follow the prompts to reinstall the app and approve the new permissions.